sigp/lighthouse/book/src/validator-lifecycle.md

 validator must sign two conflicting messages and then have those messages submitted in a `ProposerSlashing` or `AttesterSlashing`.

+**Progression time-frame**

+The user remains in this state indefinitely until they exit or are slashed.

 ### 7. `active_awaiting_exit`

 The validator has either voluntarily or involuntarily started exiting.
 It is